As a First-Time Candidate, Sort Facts from Wishful Thinking

-As a first-time candidate, you’ll likely have a steep learning curve and a lot of information thrown your way.
-Whether you’re still deciding if you want to toss your hat in the ring, or you’re just starting to get your campaign moving, it’s important to embark on this process with your eyes wide open.
-Here are a few things you’re likely to hear that should cue you to take a beat and assess their accuracy.
+As a first-time candidate, you’ll have a steep learning curve and a lot of information thrown your way.
+Whether you’re still deciding if you want to toss your hat in the ring or you’re just starting to get your campaign moving, it’s important to be critical of yourself and of the advice you hear to decide if you're ready to embark on this journey.

 - Independent expenditures are waiting to spend money for you.